nat-henderson/terraform-provider-dominos/docs/index.md

 # Warnings and Caveats

-1)  The author(s) of this software are not in any sense associated with Domino's Pizza.
+1)  The author(s) of this software are not in any sense associated with Dominos Pizza.
 It was an idea a bunch of us had while working on the Google provider, but this software isn't associated with Google, either.
 For further details you can read LICENSE.md.

-1)  If your cloud infrastructure is kubernetes-based or otherwise slow to spin up, your pizza might arrive before your changes finish applying.
-This will be very embarrassing, and potentially distracting.
-Use caution.
+2)  If your cloud infrastructure is slow to spin up, your pizza might arrive before your changes finish applying.
+This will be embarrassing, and potentially distracting.

-1)  This is not a joke provider.
+3)  This is not a joke provider.
 Or, it kind of is a joke, but even though it's a joke it will still order you a pizza.
 You are going to get a pizza.
 You should be careful with this provider, if you don't want a pizza.

-1)  Even if you do want a pizza, you should probably be careful with this provider.
+4)  Even if you do want a pizza, you should probably be careful with this provider.
 In testing, I once nearly ordered every item on the Domino's menu, which would probably have been expensive and embarrassing.

-1)  You do have to put your actual credit card information into this provider, because you will, again, be purchasing and receiving a pizza.
+5)  You do have to put your actual credit card information into this provider, because you will, again, be purchasing and receiving a pizza.

-1)  Although all your credit card information is marked `Sensitive` in schema, that's the only protection they've got.
+6)  Although all your credit card information is marked `Sensitive` in schema, that's the only protection they've got.
 If your state storage isn't secure, maybe don't use this provider.
-Or use a virtual card number, or something.
+Or use a virtual card number, or COD, or something.
 Be smart.
 Again, real credit card, real money, real pizza.

-1)  I cannot emphasize enough how much you are actually going to be ordering a pizza.
+7)  I cannot emphasize enough how much you are actually going to be ordering a pizza.
 Please do not be surprised when you receive a pizza and a corresponding charge to your credit card.

-1)  As far as I know, there is no programmatic way to `destroy` an existing pizza.  `terraform destroy` is implemented on the client side, by consuming the pizza.
+8)  As far as I know, there is no programmatic way to `destroy` an existing pizza.  `terraform destroy` is implemented on the client side, by consuming the pizza.

-1)  The dominos API supports an astonishing amount of customization of your items.
-This is where "none pizza with left beef" comes from.
+9)  The dominos API supports an astonishing amount of customization of your items.
+I think this is where "none pizza with left beef" comes from.
 You can't do any of that with this provider.
 Order off the menu!

-1)  Dominos probably exists outside the US, but I have no idea what will happen if you try to order a pizza outside the US.
+10)  Dominos probably exists outside the US, but I have no idea what will happen if you try to order a pizza outside the US.
+Some quick testing suggests it just times out.

-1)  This provider auto-accepts Dominos' canonicalization of your address.
+11)  This provider auto-accepts Dominos' canonicalization of your address.
 If you live someplace the post office doesn't know about, you might have trouble.